CClaassen/t-SNE/README.md

 # t-SNE
-An enhanced t-SNE/tsne implementation in Julia
+An enhanced t-SNE / tsne implementation in Julia

 Features:
 - The original t-SNE in Julia